 Shearing Machines (sheet metal) Information

-Shearing machines (sheet metal) use a shearing or scissor-like action to cut metal into sheets or strips.
+Shearing machines and shearing machinery are multipurpose devices used in the cutting of alloys and other sheet metal.
+They use a shearing or scissor-like action to cut metal into sheets or strips.
 The operation of a shearing machine is similar to that of a rotary lawn mower.
-Shearing machines and shearing machinery are multipurpose devices used in the cutting of alloys and other sheet metal.
-Shearing machines are used in steel furniture industries, refrigeration, doorframe manufacturers, automobile industries, and control panel manufacturers.
+Industries that use shearing machines include steel furniture industries, refrigeration, doorframe manufacturers, automobile industries, and control panel manufacturers.

 Types of Shearing Machines (sheet metal)

-There are many types of shearing machines (sheet metal).
-Examples include hydraulic, conventional, mechanical, cut-to-length line, and plastic devices.
+Types of shearing machines include hydraulic, conventional, mechanical, cut-to-length line, and plastic devices.
 Hydraulic shears are used in sheet metal applications for metal shearing at different lengths and at above nominal capacity.
 Typically, the shearing is powered hydraulically for smooth and silent cutting operations.
 Operations are performed continuously.
 Electric shears are suitable for demanding applications that require power shearing.
 Often, electric shears and shearing equipment are used in metal cutters.
 Battery-powered electric shears can reduce hand labor and operate for several hours using rechargeable batteries.
 Electric shears are also suitable for use in industrial maintenance departments and structural fabrication shops.